-Honor 8C packs a Snapdragon 632 chipset, which is backed by a 3GB RAM and a 32GB internal storage.
+Honor 8C packs a Snapdragon 632 chipset, which is backed by 3GB RAM and 32GB internal storage.
 While this may not seem sufficient, the device gives out a smooth performance except for some specific instances.

 Astonishingly, the device performs excellently in benchmarks too and produces a score at par with the Redmi Note 6 Pro, which comes with Snapdragon 636 and 4GB RAM and comes.

 The performance in the Honor 8C is a mixed bag.
-It handles day to day tasks immaculately.
+It handles day-to-day tasks immaculately.
 However, it started to show some hiccups when we pushed it harder.
 While typical tasks like calling, texting, social media browsing shouldn’t be a problem, the device showed a very slight lag when browsing through heavy websites in the Chrome browser.